 - A contract operator must be accompanied by a representative from Quinnipiac Productions at all times.

-- A copy of all footage captured must be presented to the Quinnipiac Productions department within the Office of Integrated Marketing Communications.
+- A copy of all footage captured must be presented to the Quinnipiac Productions department within the Office of Marketing and Communications.
 Quinnipiac University reserves the right to use any footage captured.

 - A UAS must be operated in a responsible manner.